Doctor of Philosophy in Architecture

 The program requires a minimum of 52 credit hours usually completed in three-and-a-half to four years beyond the M.Arch. degree.
 The majority of the coursework will be selected from the curriculum with the College of Architecture, though students are encouraged to have their research find connections to other doctoral programs at the university.

-Upon completion of the first academic year, the candidate will be required to pass a written qualifying examination before he or she will officially be admitted to Ph.D. candidacy.
-At the end of the program, the candidate will take a final examination which will consist of an oral presentation and defense of of the dissertation.
-Current areas of study include high-rise and long-span buildings, technology applications, energy conscious design, emerging urbanisms, housing, history/theory, and advanced computer applications.
+Upon completion of the first academic year, the candidate will be required to pass a qualifying examination in both written and oral formats.
+The student is also required to take and pass a comprehensive examination, often at the end of the second year, before he or she will officially be admitted to Ph.D. candidacy.
+At the end of the program, the candidate will take a final examination which will consist of an oral presentation and defense of the dissertation.
+Current areas of study include urban energy modeling, high-rise and long-span buildings, technology applications, energy conscious design, emerging urbanisms, housing, history/theory, and advanced computer applications.
 Work for the Ph.D. must be completed within six years after admission to doctoral candidacy.

 The program requires a minimum of 52 credit hours, usually completed in three-and-a-half to four years beyond the M.Arch. degree.
 Students must complete at least 24 credit hours of dissertation research courses.
 A maximum of 12 credit hours of 400-level credit is allowed.